Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks: Discussion

 Generation of turbulence by and in a particle-laden midplane layer of the protoplanetary disk remains a complex question.
 Under conditions where no other turbulence generating linear instabilities are operative (e.g., like the VSI, COV, MRI), the three mechanisms, KHI, SymI, and SI, have been proposed to be simultaneously active there \citepalias[][]{Sengupta_Umurhan_2023}.
 Of the three, SI is generally thought to be the primary mechanism for particle clustering and planetesimal formation.
 Is this really the case?

-Our investigation leads us to challenge that assertion by analyzing our simulations in detail to assess the viability of SI as a turbulence-driving mechanism at relevant scales.
+We use our simulations in detail to assess the viability of SI as a turbulence-driving mechanism at relevant scales.
 Figure \ref{fig_All_Spectra} presented the kinetic energy spectra for all three simulations, with the estimated wavenumber of the fastest growing SI mode ($k_{\mu\epsilon}$; Eq. \ref{eqn:kmu}) marked in each case.
 Also indicated are the driving scales, $k_L$, inferred from the spectral peaks in $U_{\rm rms}^2$ (Fig. \ref{fig_U2_Rprime}, left column).

 In the $\St_K=0.04$ run, the fastest-growing SI mode ($k_{\mu\epsilon} H \sim 730$) overlaps the energy injection scale.
 But for the $\St_K=0.01$ and $0.02$ cases, $k_{\mu\epsilon} H$ increases significantly—reaching $\sim 5800$ and $\sim 1300$, respectively—well into the inertial range and far from the driving scale peaks, which respectively occur at $kH \sim 1100$ and $\sim 600$.
 This strongly indicates that the fastest growing SI modes do not drive turbulence in these two simulations.
 The likely alternative drivers are linked to the Ekman flow structure in the layer \citep{Dobrovolskis_etal_1999}, processes like SymI and KHI \citepalias{Sengupta_Umurhan_2023}.
+Processes like the VSSI are also possibilities \citep[][]{Ishitsu_etal_2009,Lin_2021}, but the exact dynamical nature of these processes, and how they compare to and differ from Ekman layer instabilites, remains to be elucidated.

 To evaluate whether the SI is even \textit{operative} at its fastest-growing mode, we compare its predicted growth rate to the eddy turnover frequency at the corresponding scale.
 At any scale $\ell$, the dominant process is expected to be the one with the shorter characteristic timescale (i.e., higher frequency).